rexgarland/markdown-plan/README.md

 ### Usage - command line

 Changes to a plan can be tracked with `git`, where each commit effectively links a version of the plan to its timestamp.
-This history can be used to make projections about when the plan will finish, or plot statistics over time.
+This history can be used to make projections about when the plan will finish, i.e. by plotting statistics over time.

 ```sh
 mdplan history example.plan.md # outputs json